 The Honor Council

-The Honor Council (HC) is a committee of students, faculty, and staff dedicated to promoting the Honor Principle in the Reed community.
-Members are organized into subcommittees around the goals of education, mediation, and advocacy for community rights.
+The Honor Council is a committee of students, faculty, and staff dedicated to fostering engagement with the Honor Principle in the Reed community.